 |On-Line Room Selection

-Student who want to participate in Room Selection must complete the on-line application before Monday, April 15th.
-The specific date and time to choose will be sent to all students who completed the housing application.
+Students who want to participate in Room Selection must complete the on-line application before Monday, April 16th.
+The specific date and time to choose will be sent to all students who have a lottery number and have completed the housing application.

 Your specific date and time to select will be sent to you.